davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 ---

 ## Writing clean code

+The Arduino IDE (Integrated Development Environment) has contributed to clean and readable code by promoting a simple and structured coding approach.
+One of the ways it achieves this is by introducing the \"setup\" and \"loop\" functions.

+The \"setup\" function is called only once when the Arduino board starts up.
+It is typically used for initializing variables, setting pin modes, and configuring any necessary settings.
+By separating this initialization code into a designated function, it becomes easier to identify and understand the setup process, making the code more organized and readable.

+The \"loop\" function is called repeatedly after the setup function.
+This function contains the main logic of the program, where actions are performed continuously.
+By having a dedicated loop function, it enhances the readability of the code as it clarifies the flow of execution.

+The Arduino IDE enforces the presence of these two functions, which serves as a guideline for developers to structure their code.
+This standardization promotes cleaner code because it encourages encapsulating specific functionalities in separate functions.
+This helps to compartmentalize different tasks and improves code modularity and maintainability.

+Additionally, the Arduino IDE provides various built-in libraries and functions that simplify common tasks, such as reading sensor values or controlling actuators.
+These libraries follow consistent naming conventions and provide well-documented APIs, making it easier for developers to understand and use them.
+By leveraging these libraries, developers can write cleaner and more readable code, as they can focus on the high-level functionality and rely on the underlying library for the low-level details.

 In order to make your code readable you have to clean your code regularly.
 This step is very important to not to slow down the programming process in the future programming.
 You will probably spent the same amount of time cleaning the code that you needed for writing a working version.